 We are proud to be a part of New York State's Partial Capitated Managed Long-Term Care Program.
-Elderwood Health Plan's Managed Long Term Care (MLTC) program provides Medicaid covered services to people 21 years and older who are chronically ill or have disabilities and need health and long-term care services to remain in their homes and communities.
+Elderwood Health Plan's Managed Long Term Care (MLTC) program provides Medicaid covered services to people 21 years and older determined eligible for community based long-term care services for more than 120 days.